“A room without books is like a body without a soul.” – Marcus Tullius Cicero

 “Richly deserving the rapturous praise it has received on both sides of the Atlantic… The God of Small Things achieves genuine tragic resonance.
 It is, indeed, a masterpiece” – Christina Patterson, Observer.

 Another masterpiece!
 Richly deserving the rapturous praise it has received by lots of readers.
-It was introduced to me by a friend and I locked myself in a room for 2 days in a row.
+A friend gave it to me as a present and I locked myself in a room for 2 days in a row.
 I could not put it down.

-It was written by Alex Haley and it is about his extraordinary account of the search for his family’s origins.
+Alex Haley is the writer and it is about his extraordinary account of the search for his family’s origins.
 Tracing his ancestry through six generations.
 Slaves and freedman, farmers and blacksmiths, lawyers and architects – back to Africa he discovered a sixteen-year-old youth, Kunta Kinte.

 “Roots is a study of continuities, of consequences, of how a people perpetuate themselves, how each generation helps to doom or helps to liberate, the coming one” – New York Times